Quick Tips: Safely Giving Over-the-Counter Medicines to Children

-- Always store medicines in a cool, dry place or as it says on the label.
+- Store medicines properly.
+Always store medicines in a cool, dry place or as it says on the label.

 - Keep all medicines in their original containers.
 This way you avoid giving the wrong medicine by mistake.

-- Don't give antihistamines, such as diphenhydramine (Benadryl, for example), to your child unless you've checked with your doctor first.
-Antihistamines are sometimes used in cold medicines, so check for them on the label.
+- Don't give antihistamines to your child unless you've checked with your doctor first.
+Antihistamines, such as diphenhydramine (Benadryl, for example), are sometimes used in cold medicines, so check for them on the label.

 - Don't give your child too much acetaminophen or ibuprofen.
-If you are giving your child fever or pain medicine (such as acetaminophen or ibuprofen), don't give your child a cold or flu medicine that contains the same ingredient.
+If you are giving your child fever or pain medicine (such as acetaminophen or ibuprofen), don't give your child a cold or influenza (flu) medicine that contains the same ingredient.
 Your child could get too much medicine.